bayansar/AdventureWorkReview/README.md

     ```
    docker-compose up -d
    ```
-   - Please wait for migrating database.
+   - Please wait several minutes for migrating database.
 When it is complete, the application container would start.
    - You can check whether it starts with the command below:
         ```
        docker ps